Dream Act Service Incentive Grant (DSIG)

 To locate on-campus sites, log into Handshake and select Internships.
 For off-campus sites, review the DSIG’s off-campus internship opportunities.

-If it is an on-campus site, the Financial Aid and Scholarships Office will help you get started.
+If it is an on-campus site, Financial Aid and Scholarships will help you get started.
 If it is an off-campus nonprofit that is not listed on the DSIG website, you must submit the Service Organization Registration form.
 Please note that you cannot volunteer for an organization that engages exclusively in political, social, or religious advocacy.

 You can do that!
 Please make sure you submit the paperwork for both sites to get approved.